Common questions

 Should our school use Microsoft 365 or Google Workspace?

 It depends on your priorities.
-Google Workspace for Education is popular with K–12 schools because of Chromebook integration, simple admin, and generous free licensing.
-Microsoft 365 Education offers stronger document collaboration (Word, Excel, PowerPoint), better compliance tools, and deeper integration with enterprise systems.
+Google Workspace for Education is popular with K–12 schools because of Chromebook integration, simple administration, and generous free licensing.
+Microsoft 365 Education offers stronger document collaboration, better compliance tools, and deeper integration with enterprise systems.
 Many schools use both.
-We help you evaluate based on your specific needs — device fleet, compliance requirements, budget, and staff comfort — and plan migrations when needed.
+Dragonfish evaluates based on your specific needs — device fleet, compliance requirements, budget, and staff comfort — and plans migrations when needed.

 What is Microsoft 365 Copilot and should we deploy it?

 Microsoft 365 Copilot is an AI assistant built into Word, Excel, PowerPoint, Outlook, and Teams.
 It can draft documents, summarize emails, create presentations, and analyze data using your organization's own content.
-Whether you should deploy it depends on your data readiness (Copilot surfaces whatever it can access — so your permissions and data governance need to be solid), budget (it's $30/user/month on top of existing licensing), and use cases.
-We help organizations assess readiness, clean up permissions, deploy in phases, and train staff on responsible use.
+Whether you should deploy it depends on your data readiness (Copilot surfaces whatever it can access — permissions and data governance need to be solid first), budget ($30/user/month on top of existing licensing), and use cases.
+Dragonfish helps organizations assess readiness, clean up permissions, deploy in phases, and train staff on responsible use.

 Can you migrate us from Google Workspace to Microsoft 365 (or vice versa)?

 Yes.
-Cross-platform migrations are one of our core services.
-We handle email migration, file migration (Drive to SharePoint/OneDrive or vice versa), identity and access management, DNS changes, and user training.
-We plan migrations in phases to minimize disruption, typically over 2–4 weeks depending on organization size.
+Cross-platform migrations are a core service: email migration, file migration, identity and access management, DNS changes, and user training.
+Migrations are planned in phases to minimize disruption, typically over two to four weeks depending on organization size.

 AI Governance & Deployment